How Should I Care for AN Orphaned Cottontail Rabbit?

 If any of these formulas cause diarrhea, try feeding it more diluted with Pedialyte™, in smaller amounts and at an increased frequency.
 It is not so much that diluteness lessens diarrhea, but it does replace the fluids lost to diarrhea.

 KMR and Esbilac are also sold premixed in cans.
 They are not suitable for use in feeding rabbits.
 Their biggest drawback is that they are too dilute out of the can.
 Baby rabbits would have real problems drinking enough to meet their nutritional needs.
 But even their diluted nutrient analysis is too dissimilar from cottontail milk to sustain baby rabbits for very long.
+If you would like to read a letter from a successful cottontail rescuer in Ohio regarding her techniques, ask me for bunnies-RehabierOhio.pdf.

-Goat Milk Formulas
+Goat Milk Formulas:

 For over 30 years we have known that rabbits can be successfully raised on formulas based on goat milk.
 I have no experience doing so.
 Ordinary goat’s milk is, too dilute in nutrients to sustain cottontails when fed in normal amounts.
 But it is sold by Meyenberg in a more concentrated powdered and an evaporated form that can be the basis of cottontail formulas.